Do you know how your subscribers feel when they get three back-to-back emails in a week but then nothing for a month?

 This guide will help you find the right email cadence for your email campaigns.

-to get higher engagements on your email marketing campaigns.
 It is about strategically devising an email marketing plan that provides value and engages users.

 Some people might confuse cadence with email frequency.
 They’re closely related, but the former is a much broader concept than the latter.